plus-mobilitylab/netascore/docker.md

 If you have the database running on your local system, then the host needs the ip of the local system.
 Please note, that `127.0.0.1` will not work, because it would try to connect to the local container.
-If you are unable to obtain the ip of your machine, or you cannot establish a connection, use `gateway.docker.internal` as the host.
+If you are unable to obtain the ip of your machine, or you cannot establish a connection, use `gateway.docker.internal` as the host, e.g.:

-e.g.:
 ```yml
 database:
   host: gateway.docker.internal